mui/mui-x/packages/x-codemod/README.md

 #### `rename-components-to-slots-pickers`

-Renames the `components` and `componentsProps` props to `slots` and `slotProps` respectively.
+Renames the `components` and `componentsProps` props to `slots` and `slotProps`, respectively.

-This change only affects pickers components.
+This change only affects Date and Time Picker components.

 ```diff
  <DatePicker